 By default FV Player attempts to use HTML5 video, if it is not supported, then Flash (9.0+) and MP4 is used.
-MP4 is enough for complete browser support, but providing WebM and/or OGG video gives you broader support for HTML5 video which is the preferred technology.
+MP4 is enough for complete browser support, but providing WebM and/or OGG video gives you a broader support for HTML5 video, which is the preferred technology.
 Also note that Flash does not support byte-range requests, therefore random seeking will not work with MP4 in Flash mode.

 Note that browser support of video formats is subject to change – Chrome is planning to remove MP4 support, and Firefox is planning to add MP4 support.
 Your best bet for reliable HTML5 video is to provide MP4 and WebM variants for each of your videos.

 Safari on Windows is capable to play HTML5 video, more exactly MP4, if the latest QuickTime package is installed.
 However, Apple has discontinued the development and support of Safari for Windows.
 The latest version available for download is 5.7.1.

 Which videos should be re-encoded for best compatibility with HTML5?

 AVI format is not supported by neither HTML5 nor Flash.